TJEvans/ApplitoolsHackathon/README.md

 ### Suggested Improvements
   - If a new run of Eyes occurs and there is not an image where there was one in the baseline, we have no way to comment/remark
   - Should be able to do all the same remarking and editing of an image you can do when looking at results as when looking at the baseline directly
+  - False failure seen when the Loans menu of the homepage shifted right by a pixel or two, visual comparisons should be smart enough to filter these out